santakaws/capstone-audio-console-config-saver/readme.md

-To run the dev enviornment
+To run the dev environment
 Install Docker Desktop
 Then run either bat file in Windows or use equivalent command in file for linux